gromacs/gromacs/docs/release-notes/2020/major/tools.rst

 prevent some kinds of errors in constructing .mdp inputs.
 Note that an .mdp parameter name with a missing value is still accepted, and leads to the default behavior for that parameter.

+Added convert-trj
+"""""""""""""""""""""""""""""""""""""""
+A new tool :ref:`convert-trj <gmx convert-trj>` has been added to allow users to interchange trajectory formats without having to use legacy :ref:`gmx trjconv`.
+Supported actions include the generation of slimmed down output trajectories, as well as the replacement of particle information in individual frames with data from a structure file.
+The new tool allows the usage of command line selections, meaning it is no longer necessary to write :ref:`index <ndx>` files to select certain atoms.
+It is part of the drive to split up the :ref:`trjconv <gmx trjconv>` tool into smaller parts.